Bibliographie (climb): Grade

-Megos spent 60 days working on Bibliographie, which led him to suggest a grade of (i.e. it had taken him much longer than the 16 days needed for Perfecto Mundo, which was by then a consensus 9b+ route), making Bibliographie the second-ever route at the grade, after Adam Ondra's Silence.
+Megos spent 60 days working on Bibliographie, which led him to suggest a grade of (i.e. it had taken him much longer than the 16 days needed for Perfecto Mundo, which was by then a consensus 9b+ route), making Bibliographie the second route at the grade, after Adam Ondra's Silence.
 At the time, Megos told Rock & Ice that grading such a route was particularly hard given he started with no beta, and had no other opinions to rely on; he added: "I am very curious about what the future of the route will look like, and grateful for other people’s opinions".